Accessibility at Tapia 2020

 Q: How do I communicate accessibility needs to the Tapia 2020 organizers?

 A: When you register for the conference, there will be a question asking about any accessibility needs.
-In your response, please indicate any accessibility needs such as wheelchair access, sign language interpretation, or a guide.
+In your response, please indicate any accessibility needs such as sign language interpretation or captioning.
 Organizers will follow up with you to clarify your needs.
 If you have any questions about accommodations, please contact us.
 After the deadline for early registration, a best effort will be made to accommodate requests, but we cannot guarantee that interpreters or captioners will be available.

 Q: Will sign language interpretation or captioning be available?